benjamintanweihao/dice/README.md

 The main motivation is to learn Mnesia and getting to grips with distribution in Elixir.

 This might eventually evolve into a [book](http://www.exotpbook.com) chapter/section on Distribution.
+And even further goal would be to demonstrate interop with other languages.